brightzheng100/kubernetes-dex-ldap-integration/README.md

 ## Kubernetes Authorization

-As you may have seen, authentication is deligated to `Dex` but authorization is handled by Kubernetes itself.
+As you may have seen, authentication is delegated to `Dex` but authorization is handled by Kubernetes itself.

 ```sh
 # Grant pod related permissions